Can Iron Supplements Benefit IBS-D?

 On top of all of that, I also have endometriosis and adenomyosis, which contributes to me bleeding very heavily every month during my period.
 This also compounds deficiencies and makes me more prone to anemia--both due to the bleeding itself and that I can barely tolerate food during my menses.
 Most of what I eat causes an IBS flare during my periods.

-Iron supplements and IBS symptoms
+Iron supplements for IBS

 I have found that taking iron supplements is actually very helpful both for treating the anemia that is a result of heavy bleeding and frequent IBS-D flares, but also for taming the IBS-D flares on their own.